U.S., Iraq move forward on plan to strengthen trade ties: USTR

 The United States and Iraq negotiated a Trade and Investment Framework Agreement (TIFA) in 2005 to create a government-to-government forum to discuss how increase trade and investment flows between the two countries.

-The agreement was introduced in the Iraqi parliament as part of bigger package to ensure U.S. troops would have continued immunity from local prosecution.
-But that "status of forces agreement" proved too controversial and was never passed.

-Political polarization and violence have also slowed and at times paralyzed the parliamentary process in Iraq.
-Lawmakers finally ratified the TIFA text in December, one year after U.S. troops withdrew from the country.
-The two sides firmed up plans to proceed with the forum this week in Baghdad.
+The Iraqi parliament finally ratified the TIFA text in December, and the two sides firmed up plans to proceed with the forum in meetings this week in Baghdad.

 "After an exchange of diplomatic notes brings the TIFA into force later this year, the first meeting of the Joint Council for bilateral consultations on trade and investment issues can take place in 2014," USTR said.